 One of my greatest fears is that I will die before completing the projects which have a hold on me.
 In the interest of eventually writing something others might actually enjoy reading, I promised myself I would not put my creative work on pause while pursuing my PhD.
 I often feel guilty when I account for my time by pointing to this work, because it is not the work I'm 'supposed' to be doing.
 Still, I sense that if I wait to write, I simply never will.
 My creative work has been slow but constant.
 Sometimes I feel frustratingly dispersed, but my plan is to keep juggling philosophy and creative writing, to keep all the balls in the air, to keep doing what I'm doing.

-My first poetry chapbook, Black Bile Feminisms, is forthcoming with the Toronto-based small press espresso.
+My first poetry chapbook, Black Bile Feminisms, was recently produced by the Toronto-based small press espresso.

 I started a collection of experimental poetry in 2014.
 It is nearly complete!
 A long poem from the collection won the Robin Blaser Poetry Award in 2015.
 It's here in The Capilano Review's archives.

-One of the poems in the collection, "The Amenorrheic Werewolf Writs," appeared this year in Works for Now: an espresso anthology (espresso).
+One of the poems in the collection, "The Amenorrheic Werewolf Writs," recently appeared in Works for Now: an espresso anthology (espresso).

 In April 2019, I performed "Adustion," another long poem from the project, at TEXT/SOUND/PERFORMANCE, a conference on experimental writing and decolonization at University College Dublin.
 The piece is an amalgamation of Robert Burton’s classic text The Anatomy of Melancholy and numerous theoretical sources.
 It explores the different forms of violence writing can fall prey to by dint of being either opaque or clear.